Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective

 where $\left\{ a_n \right\}_n$ is a sequences of positive numbers tending to zero sufficiently fast such that $W_n(1^+) \lesssim O\left(h_G^{d+3} \right)$.
 See Subsection 5.2 of \citet{jouzdani2021functional} for a discussion around the choice of kernel function $W(\cdot)$.
-We additionally make the following assumptions: \begin{itemize} \item[\namedlabel{cond:design}{\textbf{C(1)}}] There exists some positive number $M$ for which we have {$0 < \mathbb{P}\left(T_{ij} \in [a,b] \right) \leq M (b-a)$}, for all $i,j$ and $0 \leq a < b \leq 1$.
+We additionally make the following assumptions: \begin{itemize} \item[\namedlabel{cond:design}{\textbf{C(2)}}] There exists some positive number $M$ for which we have {$0 < \mathbb{P}\left(T_{ij} \in [a,b] \right) \leq M (b-a)$}, for all $i,j$ and $0 \leq a < b \leq 1$.

-\item[\namedlabel{cond:error}{\textbf{C(2)}}] $\mathbb{E}\vert U_{ij} \vert^{\rho}< \infty$ and $\mathbb{E}\vert X(0) \vert^{\rho}< \infty$. \end{itemize} The first condition concerns the sampling design, and asks that the domain is sampled relatively evenly.
-The second condition bounds the $\rho$-moment (for a $\rho$ to be specified as needed later) of the noise contaminant, as well as of the starting point (initial distribution) of the diffusion.
+\item[\namedlabel{cond:error}{\textbf{C(3)}}] $\mathbb{E}\vert U_{ij} \vert^{\rho}< \infty$ and $\mathbb{E}\vert X(0) \vert^{\rho}< \infty$. \end{itemize} Condition \ref{cond:design} concerns the sampling design, and asks that the domain be sampled minimally evenly.
+Condition \ref{cond:error} bounds the $\rho$-moment (for a $\rho$ to be specified as needed later) of the noise contaminant, as well as of the starting point (initial distribution) of the diffusion.
 The latter clearly holds whenever the initial point $X(0)$ follows a degenerate distribution i.e. $X(0) = x $ a.s. for some $x$ in $\R$.